EzhilanWilson/Electricity-Price-Prediction/README.md

 # Electricity Price Prediction Project

 ## Overview
-This GitHub repository hosts the Electricity Price Prediction Project (US), an extensive analysis aimed at forecasting electricity prices using various data-driven methods.
+Welcome to my GitHub repository!
+Dedicated to the Electricity Price Prediction in US - Analysis project, an in-depth study on factors influencing electricity prices, conducted as part of my MBA program at CHRIST (Deemed to be University), Lavasa Pune.

 ## Features
 - **Exploratory Data Analysis:** An in-depth examination of factors like electricity demand, coal consumption, and natural gas usage.